Welcome to the Alexander Muss High School in Israel!

 AMHSI’s experienced educators come from a diversity of backgrounds and are therefore able to connect to students on a variety of levels.
 The amount of time students spend with their teachers in class or tiyyulim (field trips), in addition to the deep and engaging nature of the course, often result in students forming deep connections with their teachers, who become friends and mentors.

 Students’ home schools may allow their grade for the course to count towards social studies, English, physical education, and other subjects, in place of their regular requirements.
-Additionally, students who successfully complete the core curriculum are eligible to receive up to six transferable college credits from the University of Miami.
+Additionally, students who successfully complete the Israel Studies curriculum are eligible to receive up to six transferable college credits from the University of Miami.

 Leave your details to receive more info